Ashwanisingh7930/kotlin-web-site/docs/topics/opt-in-requirements.md

 class TextFile : FileSystem.File() // No opt-in required
 ```

-Alternatively, you can also opt in by using the `@OptIn` annotation, or an annotation that references the opt-in annotation
+Alternatively, you can opt in by using the `@OptIn` annotation.
+You can also use an experimental marker annotation itself
-class to propagate the requirement further in your code:
+to propagate the requirement further to any uses of the class in your code:

 ```kotlin
 // Client code